google/prettytensor/docs/PrettyTensor.md

 * kernel: The size of the patch for the pool, either an int or a length 1 or 2 sequence (if length 1 or int, it is expanded).
 * depth: The depth of the new Tensor.
-* name: The name for this operation is also used to create/find the parameter variables.
-* stride: The strides as a length 1, 2 or 4 sequence or an integer.
-If an int, length 1 or 2, the stride in the first and last dimensions are 1.
 * activation_fn: A tuple of (activation_function, extra_parameters).
 Any
  function that takes a tensor as its first argument can be used.
 More common functions will have summaries added (e.g. relu).
+* stride: The strides as a length 1, 2 or 4 sequence or an integer.
+If an int, length 1 or 2, the stride in the first and last dimensions are 1.
 * l2loss: Set to a value greater than 0 to use L2 regularization to decay the weights.
 * init: An optional initialization.
 If not specified, uses Xavier